mdda/mdda.github.io/_posts/OSS/2019-08-27-onda-v10-pro-root.md

 There is file not loaded yet!!

-App Exception! (proinfo: Failed to get PMT info.
+App Exception! (proinfo: Failed to get PMT info.)
 {% endhighlight %}

+Different permissions :

 {% highlight bash %}
 ## Just Format All :